-If pain still persists after conservative treatment and interventional spine injectioms, and there is evidence by CT Scan, MRI or X-ray or neurological deficit, then surgical intervention is usually recommended.
+If pain still persists after conservative treatment and interventional spine injections, and there is evidence by CT Scan, MRI or X-ray or neurological deficit, then surgical intervention is usually recommended.

-The following least invasive procedures can treat bulging disc with 90% success:
+The following least invasive procedures can be used for bulging disc treatment with 90% success: